Thomas-mcinally/stockprice/README.md

 ## Steps to setup locally
 1. Clone this repository
+2. `pipenv install` in this directory
-2. `./install.sh` while in this directory
+3. `./install.sh` while in this directory